Load Testing for Medical Corporation's Automated System

-One of our biggest clients is a clinic chain that has the key player position in the domestic medical market.
-The chain consists of ambulatory care clinics, medical test centers, family clinics, children’s clinics, health resorts and fitness centers.
-It employs around 100 doctors of medical sciences and more than 2 thousands physicians.
+One of our biggest clients is a network of medical treatment and prevention facilities that holds the key player position in the domestic medical market.
+The network consists of diagnostic centers, clinic hospitals, medical test centers, family and children’s clinics, health resorts, and wellness centers.
+It employs approximately 100 doctors of medical sciences and more than 2000 physicians.

-The entire customer infrastructure is based on an internal information system (MIS) that is aimed to automate medical bodies workflow.
+The entire customer infrastructure is based on an internal information system (MIS) to automate the workflow:

 - quick medical documents and statistics retrieval;

 - automated bill creation.

 The Performance Lab team was hired to test the latter.

 Have a project in mind?

 There is no better place for a QA solution than Performance Lab.Drop us a line to find out what our team can do for you.